 While it doesn’t pick up minor defects or provide information on the specific type of issue present in a pipe, it does help determine potential areas of concern for further inspection.

 “It’s a relatively new, quick, and easy-to-use technology worth considering, especially if funding is limited,” Farrand says.

 Lateral Pipe Inspection

 Televising equipment that extends a second camera up lateral services from the main sewer to evaluate the condition of service lines is also available.
-Service laterals can be a significant source of infiltration that can easily go unnoticed or unaddressed in rehabilitation plans.
+Service laterals can be a significant source of infiltration that can quickly go unnoticed or unaddressed in rehabilitation plans.

 Multi-Sensor Inspection (MSI)

 “Sonar provides information on debris located below the water level.
-The laser will tell you if there’s voids or corrosion above the water level, and the camera provides a high definition visual inside the pipe,” he explains.
+The laser will tell you if there’s voids or corrosion above the water level, and the camera provides a high-definition visual inside the pipe,” he explains.

 Prioritizing Sewer System Rehabilitation

 Armed with knowledge of current sewer system conditions, the next step is to establish goals for rehabilitation.
 Naturally, severe defects or deterioration should take priority over less serious issues.
 However, it’s important to remember that there could be more than what meets the eye.

 “Whether your goal is to repair structural damage, reduce I/I [inflow and infiltration], improve capacity, or a combination of everything, you’ll want to review all system concerns carefully,” notes Farrand.
 “Minor defects can lead to much bigger problems, and things can escalate quickly.”